Washington DC, Maryland, and Virginia Nursing Home Abuse Attorneys

 Sexual abuse: Many seniors are at risk of sexual abuse in nursing homes because of the weakened physical or mental state they are in.
 Seniors in nursing homes may be victimized into unwanted sexual contact by nursing home staff, visitors, or family members.
 If you notice pelvic bruises, genital infections, or your loved one is diagnosed with a venereal disease, it could be a sign they suffered sexual abuse in a nursing home.

 Pressure and bed sores: Bed sores in nursing homes occur when seniors are left to lie for extended periods of time without being repositioned.
-Disabled seniors are at most risk because they require help repositioning in order to prevent bed sores.
-Pressure sores commonly develop in areas around the shoulder blades, tailbone, elbows and heels.
+Disabled seniors are at the most risk because they require help repositioning in order to prevent bed sores.
+Pressure sores commonly develop in areas around the shoulder blades, tailbone, elbows, and heels.

 Malnourishment and dehydration: Malnourishment and dehydration in nursing homes can occur when residents do not receive the proper nutrition and fluids their bodies need to maintain proper health.
 Neglect at nursing homes may occur when the staff fails to monitor the nutritional intake of patients or follow an individual’s care plan.
-Symptoms of malnourishment and dehydration at nursing homes includes dry skin, weight loss, sunken eyes, and disorientation.
+Symptoms of malnourishment and dehydration at nursing homes include dry skin, weight loss, sunken eyes, and disorientation.
 Choking may also be a sign of improper delivery of nutrition.

 Infections and poor hygiene: Seniors are often placed in nursing homes and assisted living facilities because they are unable to perform basic grooming and hygiene functions.
 When our loved ones are in a nursing home, we expect them to be looked after and have their dignity maintained.
 When nursing home staff are unable or unwilling to adequately maintain our loved one’s personal hygiene, they can develop serious medical problems like infections.
 If you notice a decline in the personal hygiene of your loved one while in a nursing home, it could be a sign of neglect and abuse.

 Over or under medication: If a loved one is suffering side effects from too much medication or an inadequate dosage, this may be a sign of elder care abuse.
-Nursing home facilities have a legal duty to properly administer drugs and medications to those who are placed within their care.
+Nursing home facilities have a legal duty to properly administer drugs and medications to those who are placed in their care.

 If you notice any of the signs of nursing home abuse or neglect, or a sudden change in your loved one’s behavior, contacting the nursing home abuse attorneys at The Cochran Firm DC is the first step in protecting their future safety and happiness.